synergy-au/cactus-runner/README.md

 dotenv set DATABASE_URL postgresql+psycopg://test_user:test_pwd@localhost:8003/test_db
 ```

-Finally we need to create a docker image of the envoy server (tagged as `envoy:latest`) for the harness runner to interact with.
+Finally we need to create a docker image of the envoy server (tagged as `envoy:latest`) for the cactus runner to interact with.
 To build this image, follow [these instructions](https://github.com/bsgip/envoy/blob/main/demo/README.md).

 ### Running locally